giros-dit/yang-to-ngsi-ld/testbeds/gnmi/docker/gnmi-json-parser-notifications-with-ngsi-ld-instantiator/ngsi-ld-models/docs/InterfaceStateCountersInErrors.md

 # InterfaceStateCountersInErrors

 For packet-oriented interfaces, the number of inbound packets that contained errors preventing them from being deliverable to a higher-layer protocol.
 For character- oriented or fixed-length interfaces, the number of inbound transmission units that contained errors preventing them from being deliverable to a higher-layer protocol.
 Discontinuities in the value of this counter can occur at re-initialization of the management system, and at other times as indicated by the value of 'last-clear'.
-YANG module: openconfig-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifInErrors  YANG module: openconfig-interfaces.yang

 ## Properties